The Bankrate promise

 Is wholesale mortgage lending right for you?

 However, since you’re not directly in touch with a wholesale lender, communication could be slower depending on the intermediary you’re working with.
-In addition, although the majority of brokers don’t charge a fee, there are some that do.
+In addition, although most brokers don’t charge a fee, there are some that do.
 Be sure to compare this cost to those of other lenders as you weigh your options.

 Additional reporting by Taylor Freitas